LIS561/syllabi/presentations/Relations1.md

 ---

 # This week

+- Last week we considered sets, relations, and formalization.
 - This week you read about two types of diagram: the *entity-relationship diagram* and the *UML class diagram*.
+- Tonight I'll show you the connections between last week's discussion and this week's readings.

 # Review from last week
-- Last week we considered sets, relations, and formalization.

 - Tuples are ordered sets
 - Cartesian products are sets of tuples.
 - $A \times B =_{def} \{\langle x,y \rangle\ |\ x \in A\ and\ y \in B\}$